eerimoq/monolinux-jiffy/README.rst

 More ideas:

-- Compile for the Thumb instruction set for significantely smaller binaries.
+- Compile for the Thumb instruction set for significantly smaller binaries.
 Has been tested, but the init process crashes.

   .. code-block:: text